medplum/medplum/packages/docs/docs/bots/unit-testing-bots.md

 # Unit Testing Bots

 Unit testing your Bot code is crucial to ensuring accurate data and workflows.

-Medplum provides tools to help unit testing Bots on your local machine, most important of which is the [`MockClient`](https://github.com/medplum/medplum/blob/main/packages/mock/src/client.ts#L68) class.
 This guide will go over the most common unit testing patterns.

+Medplum provides the [`MockClient`](https://github.com/medplum/medplum/blob/main/packages/mock/src/client.ts#L68) class to help unit test Bots on your local machine.
 You can also see a reference implementation of simple bots _with tests_ in our [Medplum Demo Bots](https://github.com/medplum/medplum-demo-bots) repo.

 ## Set up your test framework

 The first step is to set up your test framework in your Bots package.
 Medplum Bots will should work with any typescript/javascript test runner, and the Medplum team has tested our bots with [jest](https://jestjs.io/) and [vitest](https://vitest.dev/).
 Follow the instructions for your favorite framework to set up you package.

 Next you'll want to index the FHIR schema definitions.
 To keep the client small, the `MockClient` class only ships with a subset of the FHIR schema.
-Index the full schema as shown below to make sure your [test queries](##query-the-results) work , either in a [`beforeAll` function](https://vitest.dev/api/#beforeall) or [setup file](https://vitest.dev/config/#setupfiles).
+Index the full schema as shown below, either in a [`beforeAll` function](https://vitest.dev/api/#beforeall) or [setup file](https://vitest.dev/config/#setupfiles), to make sure your [test queries](##query-the-results) work.

 <MedplumCodeBlock language="ts" selectBlocks="index-schema">
 {ExampleCode}
 </MedplumCodeBlock>

-Our [Medplum Demo Bots](https://github.com/medplum/medplum-demo-bots) repo also contains recommended [eslintrc](https://github.com/medplum/medplum-demo-bots/blob/main/.eslintrc.json), [tsconfig](https://github.com/medplum/medplum-demo-bots/blob/main/tsconfig.json), and [vite.config](https://github.com/medplum/medplum-demo-bots/blob/main/vite.config.ts) settings for a faster feedback cycle.
+Our [Medplum Demo Bots](https://github.com/medplum/medplum-demo-bots) repo also contains recommended [eslintrc](https://github.com/medplum/medplum-demo-bots/blob/main/.eslintrc.json), [tsconfig](https://github.com/medplum/medplum-demo-bots/blob/main/tsconfig.json), and [vite.config](https://github.com/medplum/medplum-demo-bots/blob/main/vite.config.ts) settings for a faster developer feedback cycle.

 ## Write your test file